We have implemented PIM-DM specification (RFC3973).

 Commands for monitoring the protocol process

 We have built some list commands that can be used to check the "internals" of the implementation.

-Show all router interfaces and which ones have PIM-DM and IGMP enabled.
-For IGMP enabled interfaces check the IGMP Querier state.
+Show all router interfaces and which ones have PIM-DM and IGMP/MLD enabled.
+For IGMP/MLD enabled interfaces you can check the Querier state.